Criminal Defense in Honolulu, HI

 Instead of interacting with a probation officer, parole requires you to report to a parole officer.
 A parole officer will outline any expectations you are to meet.
 In addition to the rules of your parole.
 He or she also monitors your progress and reports back to the court and the parole board.

-Parole is a term to refer to the period of time that comes after a release from incarceration.
+Parole is a term to refers to the period that comes after a release from incarceration.
 Just as with probation, there are usually many conditions and safeguards that you must follow during your parole.

 The Hawaii Paroling Authority has jurisdiction over granting and revoking paroles in Honolulu.
 If you are released on parole, you must obey all laws, submit to random searches, and report to your parole officer.
-In addition, you cannot from possess a weapon, or leave the island without permission.
+In addition, you cannot possess a weapon, or leave the island without permission.
 If you violate your parole terms, you can be arrested pending a Paroling Authority hearing.
 The Paroling Authority can revoke your parole, sending you back to prison.
 Under Hawaii Administrative Rules, you are entitled to representation at both your initial parole hearing and any subsequent revocation hearings.
 Being represented by a Honolulu attorney can help to minimize your incarceration time.

 If you violate the terms of your parole, the parole board may require you to finish the remaining time of your sentence.
 Certain violations, though, may result in additional charges and a longer incarceration time resulting in the need for a Honolulu, HI criminal defense attorney.